saroltah/Yoga-project/README.md

 II.
 The name and short description of what the page is about.

 III.
-Giving reasons for using the website - users concider why they need the app, and what can it help with.
+Giving reasons for using the website - s concider why they need the app, and what can it help with.

 IV.
 Specifying why to choose this app over others, and what are the advantages.

-V. Sign up form, where the users can register to be a member.
+V. Sign up form, where the s can register to be a member.

 VI.
-Contact details - for the users who have questions and social media links to find out more information about the business.
+Contact details - for the s who have questions and social media links to find out more information about the business.

-Shortly: The users see what the website is about, then think about if they need it, see the advantages, why this website is a good option over other platforms, get the option to sign up and try it out, and then also the option to read more or get in contact.
+Shortly: The s see what the website is about, then think about if they need it, see the advantages, why this website is a good option over other platforms, get the option to sign up and try it out, and then also the option to read more or get in contact.

 ## My work Process